Introduction to Markov Processes in Healthcare Supply Chains

 Learning Objectives

-- Understand the structure and assumptions of discrete-time Markov chains (DTMCs)
+Understand the structure and assumptions of discrete-time Markov chains (DTMCs)

-- Apply transition matrices to simulate system evolution over time
+Apply transition matrices to simulate system evolution over time

-- Compute and interpret steady-state distributions
+Compute and interpret steady-state distributions

-- Model brand switching and service reliability in healthcare supply chains
+Model brand switching and service reliability in healthcare supply chains

-- Simulate long-run outcomes and interpret them visually in R
+Simulate and visualize long-run outcomes in R

 Prerequisites